pcoffey/Flask_Blog/README.md

 * Bootstrap
 * WT Forms
 * SQLAlchemy - Also use terminal to explore
-                the DB and set it up with sqlite
+                the DB and set it up with sqlite and setup Models
 * SQLite db
 * Postgres db
+* Re-Structure Project in Package due to conflicting imports that happen in larger Apps